JoshuaDRose/Odyssey/README.md

 ### Authors note
 Much of this game is inspired by Zelda, a game deeply close to me.
-I hope you enjoy Odyssey as much as I enjoy creating it 🤍
+I hope you enjoy Odyssey as much as I enjoy developing and writing it 🤍

 <p align="left">
 <h3>References</h3>